 Step 1: You will need one large and one small cardboard circle.
 The large cardboard round should be about 12″ in diameter, and the smaller one 2 -3″.
 Use cardboard that is thin enough to bend easily.

 Step 2: Cut the larger cardboard round into quarters.
 You will only need one per cone Christmas tree.
 So you can make four out of one cardboard round.

-If you want no tape to show, use hot glue instead, but I find this trickier as you have to hold the shape of the cone while the glue dries.
+If you want no tape to show, use a strip of hot glue instead, but I find this trickier as you have to hold the shape of the cone while the glue dries.

 Step 4: Secure the base of the cardboard cone with more brown packaging tape.

 You can also use a paper plate to make paper Christmas trees.

 Making Scrap Fabric Cone Christmas Trees

 I raided my sewing box and grabbed some fabric scraps to decorate this year’s cone Christmas trees.
 You want long, thin pieces of woven fabric, such as tartan and denim, about 1-2″ wide.

 Step 5: First, fray one edge of the fabric by pulling out the threads.
 Like I did make these fabric feathers.

 With denim, the colour of the fringe (white or blue) will depend on which way you fray it.
 I wanted my denim scraps to have a white edge like snow, so I plucked out the blue threads.